wp-plugins/json-content-importer/readme.txt

 == Upgrade Notice ==

-Version 1.2.1 fixed two bugs (cacher, $) and comes with two new features: handling of boolean-values and linefeeds
+Version 1.2.2 fixed one bugs ($ in JSON-key-value)